THE BEST WAY TO ENSURE FAIRNESS IN YOUR WORKPLACE IS TO JOIN A STRONG, DEMOCRATIC UNION.

-- Sign an OCEU / CUPE membership card.
+- Sign an OCEU / CUPE membership application.

 - This authorizes the union to represent workers in negotiations with their employer.
-There is no charge to sign a CUPE membership card in Ontario.
-The confidentiality of card signer information is protected by law.
+There is no charge to sign a CUPE membership application in Ontario.
+The confidentiality of application signer information is protected by law.
 At no time during the process will your employer know whether you have signed.

 - Spread the word.